-Spenser Cottage is presented as a large family home, so is able to offer plenty of room to study.
-There is space for the children and young people to do homework or any other educational work that is required and the large lounge area which is bright and spacious offers a good facility that is conducive to learning.
+Fleetwood Cottage is presented as a family home, so can offer plenty of room to study.
+There is space for the children and young people to do homework or any other educational work that is required both in the Dining room and their bedrooms were each child has a desk and chair they can use.
 The staff team readily offers to help and support with any homework, whilst not compromising the supervision of others.